sabrineChe/documentation/docs/index.rst

 :doc:`collection/intro`
-    A quick overview of the Collection API.
+    A short overview of the Collection API.
+:doc:`collection/installation`
+    Installation instructions.
+:doc:`collection/quickstart`
+    Steps towards realizing an example use case.

 .. note:: This documentation is not complete, yet.
 Build it.